whizzml/examples/automl/automl-script/readme.md

   new resources are generated from the training data.
 * `configuration-params`: (map) Execution configuration parameters.
 They will be overwritten if automl-execution is given.
-Overwritten if automl-execution is given.
 The following values must be provided:
   * `excluded-fields`: (list) List of fields that will be excluded from any dataset before any other process starts. e.g. ["bmi", "age"].
 Empty by default.